Sethupathy-P/Sethupathy-P.github.io/index.md

 ## Working Experience

-- Currently working as Project Assistant at the Artificial Intelegince and Robotics Lab in Indian Institue of Science, Bangalore (2020-Present)
+- Currently working as a Project Assistant at the Artificial Intelligence and Robotics Lab in Indian Institue of Science, Bangalore (2020-Present)

 ## Contact